 The development of the ADRs continues as part of a normal program of review and revision.
 The program includes monitoring international developments and involves regular consultation with the Department's key stakeholders.
 This identifies implementation issues or changes in factors affecting existing ADRs, as well as any need to introduce new ADRs.
 The ADRs are also subject to a full review where possible every ten years to ensure they remain relevant, cost effective, and do not become a barrier to importation of safer vehicles and vehicle components.

 Public comment on draft ADR amendments, draft new ADRs and draft full reviews of existing ADRs is an important part of the process.
 Australian Design Rule Development Program and Public Comment

 Much of the consultation takes place within institutional arrangements established for this purpose.
-The analysis needed, and the bodies consulted, depends on the degree of impact the new or amended ADR is expected to have on industry or road users.
-Consultation may involve some or all of the following groups: the Strategic Vehicle Safety and Environment Group (SVSEG), Australian Motor Vehicle Certification Board (AMVCB) which includes the Technical Liaison Group (TLG); the Transport and Infrastructure Senior Officials' Committee (TISOC), and the Standing Council on Transport and Infrastructure (SCOTI).
+The analysis needed, and the bodies consulted, depend on the degree of impact the new or amended ADR is expected to have on industry or road users.
+Consultation may involve some or all of the following groups: the Strategic Vehicle Safety and Environment Group (SVSEG); Australian Motor Vehicle Certification Board (AMVCB) which includes the Technical Liaison Group (TLG); the Transport and Infrastructure Senior Officials' Committee (TISOC); and the Transport and Infrastructure Council.

 - SVSEG and AMVCB/TLG consist of representatives of government (Australian and State/Territory), the manufacturing and operational arms of the industry (including organisations such as the Federal Chamber of Automotive Industries and the Australian Trucking Association) and of representative organisations of consumers and road users (particularly through the Australian Automobile Association).